TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

 %::::{prf:remark}
 %:label: Exc:GramSchmidt:NonBasis

-The idea of {prf:ref}`Ex:GramSchmidt:NonOrthog` can be generalized as follows.
+The idea of {prf:ref}`Ex:GramSchmidt:NonOrthog` can be generalised as follows.
 Suppose $W = \text{span}\{\vect{a}_1,\ldots,\vect{a}_m\}$, where the vectors $\vect{a}_i$ are not necessarily linearly independent.
 If we apply the Gram-Schmidt construction and discard the zero vector if it comes up, then we end up with an orthogonal basis $\{\vect{b}_1,\ldots,\vect{b}_k\}$ for $W$.
 Note that $k < m$ occurs precisely when the original generating set of vectors $\{\vect{a}_1,\ldots,\vect{a}_m\}$ is linearly dependent.